-Since the Great Headwaters Trails Foundation was incorporated in 2010, the organization has achieved many accomplishments.
-Great Headwaters Trails became a 501(c)(3), recruited talented volunteers, worked with local and state entities to develop the plans, raise funds, write grants for funding, and create a vision for the community.
+Since the Great Headwaters Trails Foundation was incorporated in 2010, it has become a 501(c)(3), recruited talented volunteers, worked with local and state entities, raised funds, received over $900,000 from grants, and created a vision for the community.

-To date, Great Headwaters Trails has built the Eagle River Connector Trail and is in the process of expanding the Conover-Phelps Trail.
-Future plans are to create the development design for the River Trail, connecting Eagle River to St. Germain.
+To date, Great Headwaters Trails has built the Eagle River Connector Trail and is in the process of completing the Conover-Phelps Trail.
+Future plans are to develop the River Trail, connecting Eagle River to St. Germain.
 That 10 mile trail would connect bike riders and walkers to the 55-mile Heart of Vilas Trail that starts in St. Germain and the 13-mile Thee Eagle Trail that goes from Eagle River to Three Lakes.

 The Conover-Phelps Trail

 The western trailhead is in the Conover Town Park on Hwy K, just east of Hwy 45.
 Parking, water, picnic area, bicycle repair station and restrooms are available.

 Become a Friend of the Conover-Phelps Trail!!

-The western 3.2 miles section (Phase 1 on graphic) was completed in 2015 and opened with a ribbon-cutting event at Conover’s first Ride in the Park on May 29, 2015.
+Phase 1 - The western 3.2 miles was completed in 2015 and opened with a ribbon-cutting event at Conover’s first Ride in the Park on May 29, 2015.

 - July 31 - Construction on the began at Muskrat Creek Road.
-Good progress was made in this wet section, about 1500 feet.
+Good progress was made in this wet section, about 1500 feet long.
 Rain late in the week forced construction to the east end at Song Hill Lane and County Highway K.

 - Though August 7 - About 2500 feet of base gravel was applied on the east end of the trail.

 - August 8 - Construction moved back to the west end of the trail.
-The goal is to get culverts in place up to the 4000' station.
+The goal was to get culverts in place up to the 4000' station.